First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Preliminaries

 In a binary relational structure~$S$, two disjoint subsets~$X,Y$ of the domain are \emph{homogeneous} if for all relations~$R$ of~$S$, if there are~$x \in X,y \in Y$ with~$x R y$, then for all~$x' \in X, y' \in Y$, $x' R y'$, and symmetrically.
 Thus, the relations between~$X$ and~$Y$ do not distinguish any vertex.
 For example, in a graph, $X,Y$ are homogeneous if and only if the bipartite graph between~$X$ and~$Y$ is either empty or complete; and in a tournament, $X$ and~$Y$ are homogeneous if and only if all edges are oriented from~$X$ to~$Y$, or all from~$Y$ to~$X$.

 A \emph{contraction sequence} for a structure~$S$ is a sequence $\Pc_n,\dots,\Pc_1$ of partitions of the domain of~$S$, where~$\Pc_n$ is the partition into singletons, $\Pc_1$ is the partition in a single part, and~$\Pc_i$ is obtained by merging two parts of~$\Pc_i$.
-For a given part~$X \in \Pc_i$, the \emph{error degree} of~$X$ in~$(S,\Pc_i)$ is the number of parts~$Y \in \Pc_i \setminus \{X\}$ which are not homogeneous to~$X$.
+For a given part~$X \in \Pc_i$, the \emph{error degree} of~$X$ in~$(S,\Pc_i)$ is the number of parts~$Y \in \Pc_i \setminus \{X\}$ that are not homogeneous to~$X$.
 The \emph{width} of the contraction sequence is the maximum error degree of~$X$ in~$(S,\Pc_i)$ over all choices of~$i \in [n]$ and~$X \in \Pc_i$.
 Finally, the \emph{twin-width} of~$S$, denoted~$\tww(S)$, is the minimum width of a contraction sequence for~$S$.

 Twin-width is characterised by grid-like structures in adjacency matrices.
 Recall that a division of a matrix is a partition of rows and columns into intervals.
-We say that a matrix is \emph{$k$-diverse} if it contains at least~$k$ different rows and~$k$ different columns--- which is equivalent to having rank at least~$k'$ up to single-exponential bounds.
-Then, a \emph{rank-$k$ division} is a $k$-division in which every cell is $k$-diverse.
-Bonnet et al.\ proved \begin{theorem}[{\cite[Theorem~2]{twin-width4}}] There are functions~$f,g$ such that for any graph (or binary structure)~$G$ and any order~$<$ on~$V(G)$, \begin{itemize} \item if $\tww(G,<) \ge f(k)$ then the matrix~$A_{(G,<)}$ has a rank-$k$ division, and \item if the matrix~$A_{(G,<)}$ has a rank-$g(k)$ division, then $\tww(G,<) \ge k$. \end{itemize} Furthermore there is an FPT algorithm which given~$G$, $<$, and~$k$, finds either a rank-$k$ division in~$A_{(G,<)}$ or a contraction sequence of width~$f(k)$ for~$(G,<)$. \end{theorem}
+Then, a \emph{rank-$k$ division} is a $k$-division in which every cell has rank at least~$k$.
+Bonnet et al.\ proved \begin{theorem}[{\cite[Theorem~7]{twin-width4}}] There are functions~$f,g$ such that for any graph (or binary structure)~$G$ and any order~$<$ on~$V(G)$, \begin{itemize} \item if $\tww(G,<) \ge f(k)$, then the matrix~$A_{(G,<)}$ has a rank-$k$ division, and \item if the matrix~$A_{(G,<)}$ has a rank-$g(k)$ division, then $\tww(G,<) \ge k$. \end{itemize} Furthermore there is an \fpt algorithm which given~$G$, $<$, and~$k$, finds either a rank-$k$ division in~$A_{(G,<)}$ or a contraction sequence of width~$f(k)$ for~$(G,<)$. \end{theorem}